Omni Hotels & Resorts: History

 in 1964.
 In 1968, the Dunfeys acquired the near-bankrupt Parker House Hotel in Boston.
 In 1971, the brothers sold Dunfey Hotels to the Hartford-based Aetna Life Insurance Company, which retained the brothers to manage the properties.
 In 1976, Aer Lingus, the national airline of Ireland, purchased Dunfey Hotels from Aetna.

 In 1983, Dunfey Hotels acquired the small Atlanta-based Omni International Hotels chain from Cousins Properties.
 The chain had been formed in 1973 and consisted of three hotels in Atlanta, Norfolk and Miami.
 Dunfey Hotels was reorganized into two operating divisions, with Omni Hotels focusing on large, upscale modern hotels, while the remaining smaller motels and Sheraton franchises were branded as Dunfey Hotels while they were divested over the following three years.

 In 1988, Aer Lingus sold Omni Hotels to World International Holdings, Ltd., and the Hong Kong–based conglomerate The Wharf (Holdings) Limited for $135 million.
-Those companies, in turn, sold Omni in February 1996 to Texas-based private equity investor Robert Rowling of TRT Holdings, who moved the chain's headquarters for the very first time, from Hampton to his own base of Corpus Christi, Texas.
-The following year, Omni's headquarters moved again, to Dallas.
+Those companies, in turn, sold Omni in February 1996 to Texas-based private equity investor Robert Rowling of TRT Holdings, who moved the chain's headquarters from Hampton to his own base of Corpus Christi, Texas.
+The following year, Omni's headquarters moved again, this time to Dallas.

 In 2000, Omni Hotels struck a deal with Turner Broadcasting to build a 600-room tower wing addition next to their existing hotel located in the CNN Center.
 The new wing opened in 2003.
 Omni bought Time Warner's share of the building in 2017.

 In 2010, Omni Hotels purchased the Amelia Island Plantation in Florida for $67.1 million.